Hot Barb Bangerz: The Best Nicki Minaj Features RANKED

 Cause remember what happened the last time fans begged her to hop on a track with a new female emcee.

 Nevertheless, folks seem to be feeling the Hot Girl Summer track.
+[SEE FAN REACTION HERE]

 But interestingly, people didn’t have that same energy last week when Meg announced that she’d be adding Onika to the track.